robot5000-design/ms3/README.md

 3. Click "Open with GitHub Desktop" to clone and open the repository with GitHub Desktop.
 4. Follow the prompts in GitHub Desktop to complete the clone.

-Once the local project directory is in place, create a virtual python environment and an env.py file with the entries:
+Once the local project directory is in place, create a virtual python environment.
+Make an env.py file with the following entries:

     - import os
     - ("IP", "0.0.0.0")